Under the Big Sky

 A summertime trip to Whitefish—with music, mountains & more.

 The Big Mountain Ranch, just outside of Whitefish, has invited excited visitors to its grounds for the festival since 2019.
-This year’s musical guests include big names like Miranda Lambert, Billy Strings, and the Turnpike Troubadours; also on the docket are a handful of local musicians, including Bozeman-based Hannah King and Michelle Rivers, who are launching their collaborative project, Gold Denim.
+This year’s musical guests include big names like Chris Stapleton, Zach Top, and Cody Jinks; also on the docket are a handful of local musicians, including Bozeman-based Madeline Hawthorne, Hannah King, and Michelle Rivers.
+The festival does a great job with regional representation, as well as bringing in other national talents.

 But the festival is of course much more than music.
 It’s a whole melding of culture and art that’s guaranteed to stimulate all your senses.
 There are food trucks serving a variety of eats.
 Visual displays and art stands build on the western aesthetic.
 And oh yeah—there’s an entire rodeo event to welcome the crowd and get the party started.
 (Make sure to download the Under the Big Sky app, to plan for and stay updated on all the happenings.)